TDM (Macau)

-TDM - Teledifusão de Macau, S. A. (short form: TDM (Note: It does not have a (full) official English name; while it is sometimes translated as 'Macau Broadcasting Television Limited' or 'Macau Broadcasting Company', the short form 'TDM' is usually used, with the letters pronounced in English.); 澳門廣播電視股份有限公司) provides public broadcasting services in Macau.
-By running five digital terrestrial television channels, one satellite television channel and two radio channels, TDM provides local audiences with a wide range of content in Macau's two official languages, Chinese (Cantonese) and Portuguese, as well as having time-slots for English as well as Indonesian and Tagalog, which reflects the multicultural nature of the city, with 95 percent of the population being Chinese and five percent made up of Portuguese and other ethnic groups.
+TDM - Teledifusão de Macau, S. A. (commonly abbreviated to TDM, 澳門廣播電視股份有限公司) (Note: It does not have a (full) official English name; while it is sometimes translated as 'Macau Broadcasting Television Limited' or 'Macau Broadcasting Company', the short form 'TDM' is usually used, with the letters pronounced in English.) provides public broadcasting services in Macau.
+By running five digital terrestrial television channels, one satellite television channel and two radio channels, TDM provides local audiences with a wide range of content in Macau's two official languages, Chinese (Cantonese) and Portuguese, as well as having time-slots for English, Indonesian and Tagalog, which reflects the multicultural nature of the city, with 95 percent of the population being Chinese and five percent made up of Portuguese and other ethnic groups.

 In the new media era, TDM has extended its services by developing multimedia platforms, including the official website (tdm.com.mo), mobile app (TDM App), social media and content-sharing platforms, allowing local and international audience instant access to information about Macau.

 TDM transmits eight television channels from mainland China locally, including CCTV-1, CCTV-13, CGTN, CGTN Documentary, Strait Television, Hunan TV World, Southeast Television, and GDTV World.

 History

-A Hong Kong businessman and the Japanese Pacific Television Corporation were planning the creation of a terrestrial television station in Macau in 1963; it is unknown when and why it was shelved.
+The history of TDM could be traced back to Rádio Macau which began broadcasting Portuguese news in August 1933.
+It was acquired by the Portuguese colonial government in 1948.
+In 1963, a Hong Kong businessman and the Japanese Pacific Television Corporation planned to create a terrestrial television station in Macau; it is unknown when and why it was shelved.

-In 1979, the colonial Portuguese government announced that it set up bids for a television station.
+In 1979, the colonial government announced that it set up bids for a television station.
 Three companies were interested.
-TDM was founded in 1983, and as a public company, took over the control of the existing Rádio Macau stations and, from 1984, would begin its television broadcasts.
-TDM started broadcasting its television station on May 13, 1984, offering a mix of Portuguese and Cantonese programming between 18:00 and 23:00.
+TDM was founded in 1983, and as a public company, took over the control of the existing Rádio Macau stations and, from 13 May 1984, would begin its television broadcasts.
+TDM started broadcasting its television station on 13 May 1984, offering a mix of Portuguese and Cantonese programming between 18:00 and 23:00.
 It was the first television company to be founded in Macau, with news only being reported via radio broadcasts on stations such as Rádio Macau before they were absorbed into TDM.

 The company was sold for 50 million patacas into a public-private partnership in 1988 following corruption scandals and major financial losses of up to 90 to 100 million patacas a year.
 In 1990, the Portuguese and Cantonese television operations were split into separate channels, granting each division its own autonomy.
+The company faced another round of financial difficulties in 2002 and was nearing closure; eventually the government bought back the shares of the company.

 TDM ceased analogue transmission from 00:00 on 30 June 2023.
 TDM's international channel launched on NOS in Portugal on 13 May 2025, the day of the 41st anniversary of TDM's television broadcasts.